bobbyzhong/medium-clone/README.md

 # Article Sharing Site

 ## Features
--Login/Sign up page
+*Login/Sign up page
--Database in Postgres storing user info and articles -Automatic redirects to onboard page if the user signs in but has not set up username and other info -Only allows owner of article to edit the article -CRUD operations on article
+*Database in Postgres storing user info and articles *Automatic redirects to onboard page if the user signs in but has not set up username and other info *Only allows owner of article to edit the article *CRUD operations on article
--Dynamically displays things like username or Sign out option depending on whether user is signed in -Automatic redirects to login if unauthorized user attempts to go to routes only authorized users have access to
+*Dynamically displays things like username or Sign out option depending on whether user is signed in *Automatic redirects to login if unauthorized user attempts to go to routes only authorized users have access to

 # About
 Created article posting site as project for learning how to use Supabase with NextJs